Approximate Graph Colouring and the Crystal with a Hollow Shadow: The BA hierarchy through tensors

 Also, if $\operatorname{id}$ is the identity function on $[\ell]$, $P_{\operatorname{id}}$ is the identity matrix of size $\ell\times\ell$, so $M_{/\operatorname{id}}=M$.
 This shows that linear minions form a subclass of the so-called \emph{abstract minions} (or simply \emph{minions}) introduced in~\cite{bgwz20} (see also~\cite{BBKO21}). \end{rem}

-Each linear minion corresponds to a relaxation for (P)CSPs through the notion of free structure.\footnote{We define the free structure for uniform hypergraphs rather than digraphs, because we will later use it in that more general case.
-In fact, the same construction can be applied to arbitrary relational structures, see~\cite{BBKO21}.} Intuitively, the free structure of a linear minion $\Mminion$ generated by a hypergraph $\HH$ simulates the structure of $\HH$ inside $\Mminion$: The vertices become matrices of $\Mminion$, while the hyperedges are tuples of matrices that can all be obtained from a single other matrix through elementary row operations.
-The formal definition is as follows: \begin{defn}[\cite{BBKO21}] Let $\HH$ be a $p$-uniform hypergraph having $n$ vertices and $m$ hyperedges.
+Each linear minion corresponds to a relaxation for (P)CSPs through the notion of free structure.
+Intuitively, the free structure of a linear minion $\Mminion$ generated by a hypergraph $\HH$ simulates the structure of $\HH$ inside $\Mminion$: The vertices become matrices of $\Mminion$, while the hyperedges are tuples of matrices that can all be obtained from a single other matrix through elementary row operations.
+The formal definition is given below.
+We define the free structure for uniform hypergraphs rather than digraphs, because we will later use it in that more general case.
+In fact, the same construction can be applied to arbitrary relational structures, see~\cite[Definition~4.1]{BBKO21}. \begin{defn}[\cite{BBKO21}] Let $\HH$ be a $p$-uniform hypergraph having $n$ vertices and $m$ hyperedges.
+Without loss of generality, let the domain of $\HH$ be $[n]$.
 The \emph{free structure} $\freeM(\HH)$ of a linear minion $\Mminion$ generated by $\HH$ is the (potentially infinite) $p$-uniform hypergraph on the vertex set $\Vset(\freeM(\HH))=\Mminion^{(n)}$ whose hyperedges are defined as follows: Given $M_1,\dots,M_p\in \Mminion^{(n)}$, the tuple $(M_1,\dots,M_p)$ belongs to $\Eset(\freeM(\HH))$ if and only if there exists some $Q\in\Mminion^{(m)}$ such that $M_i=Q_{/\pi_i}$ for each $i\in[p]$, where $\pi_i:\Eset(\HH)\to \Vset(\HH)$ maps a hyperedge $\bh$ to its $i$-th entry $h_i$. \end{defn}

 Take a linear minion $\Mminion$ and two digraphs $\X$ (the instance) and $\A$ (the template).
 The relaxation corresponding to $\Mminion$ outputs $\YES$ if $\X\to\freeM(\A)$ and $\NO$ otherwise.\footnote{In~\cite{cz23soda:minions}, this relaxation was described as the ``minion test'' associated with $\Mminion$.} For certain linear minions, the problem of deciding whether $\X\to\freeM(\A)$ can be solved in polynomial time (in the size of the input $\X$) for any $\A$.
 In particular, this is the case for the linear minions $\Qconv$, $\Zaff$, and $\BAminion$ from Example~\ref{example_Qconv_Zaff}.
 It was shown in~\cite{BBKO21} that $\Qconv$ and $\Zaff$ correspond to the polynomial-time relaxations $\BLP$ and $\AIP$, respectively, while it was shown in~\cite{bgwz20} that $\BAminion$ corresponds to the polynomial-time relaxation $\BA$.